Chittranjan and I worked at Amtel, in Baroda. He was a part-time graphic designer, and held a MCA degree from IGNOU.

-I had seen his talent in designing websites, animation, and other graphic elements but I never thought he had an entrepreneur mindset.
+He was talented in designing websites, animation, and other graphic elements but I never thought he had an entrepreneur mindset.
 He obeyed what the bosses told him to do.
 He worked hard and spent extra hours in learning new stuff.

 [Abeesh] How did you manage to get clients?

-[Chittranjan] It was through my website – theStudio5.com.
+[Chittranjan] It is through my website – theStudio5.com.
 I paid the SEO companies to get my website on the top rank.
 When somebody searched for a keyword, my site came on the top rank.
 The clients contact me through email or chat.
 I didn’t hire any marketing person all these years.
 I never met clients face to face.
 Most of my dealings were through email/chat.

 [Abeesh] what is the criteria for hiring candidates?